arisharma43/TodoApp/README.md

 # React App + Firebase

-My first app with CRUD functionality for making Todo lists using react and firebase!
+My CS interest so far haven't been too much into app development or web development in general but React and Firebase piqued my interest.
+My first app with CRUD functionality for making Todo lists using React and Firebase!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).